janymuong/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/blog_post.md

 3. **Protocol Restrictions**: Firewalls may enforce restrictions on specific protocols.
 For accessing websites, the HTTP and HTTPS protocols are relevant.
 If a firewall blocks or allows the HTTP or HTTPS protocol, it would impact accessing websites, including google.com.

-This is an example of protocol restriction in `Nginx`:
+This is an example of protocol restriction in `Nginx`, allowing HTTP traffic on port 80 through the firewall:
 ```bash
 $ cat nginx_config.sh
 #!/usr/bin/env bash